Archive for November, 2010

 Zen Garden 10, 40 x 60 x 3 inches mixed media on canvas.

-The final stages of paintings are often finished as they hang on a wall.
-As seen in a realistic room setting, it will be easier to spot a clearer path for the eyes to follow and make the composition more interesting.
-Some colors need to be re-enhanced to add more depth and definition.
-The texture continues around all 3″D edges.
-All paintings in the Zen garden series are wired to hang in any of 4 orientations; vertically or horizontally.
-Below: details of left central portion as seen in the above .
+The final stages of this paintings will be finished as it hangs on a wall.
+As seen in a realistic room setting, it will be easier to spot whatever might make the composition more interesting.
+Some colors may need to be re-enhanced to add more depth and definition, but I also like the overall faded look, so we’ll see.
+The texture continues around all 3D edges.
+This painting is extremely heavy, as it is on a home-built canvas stretcher, so it will be transferred onto a lighter-weight stretcher if it sells.
+It will still be stable, but practical.
+All paintings in the Zen Garden series are wired to hang in any of 4 orientations: vertically or horizontally.
+Below: details of left central portion as seen in the above.

 Zen Garden #09 and #10